urosorozel/openstack-ansible-os_neutron/doc/source/configure-network-services.rst

 Firewall as a Service (FWaaS)
   Provides a software-based firewall that filters traffic from the router.

-Load Balancer as a Service (LBaaS)
-  Provides load balancers that direct traffic to OpenStack instances or other servers outside the OpenStack deployment.

 VPN as a Service (VPNaaS)
   Provides a method for extending a private network across a public network.